 - How does the organization define its own success?

 - How does the organization define the success of the entrepreneurs they serve?

 - How does the organization benefit from the success of the entrepreneurs they support?

 Assessment of the environment supporting inclusive innovation requires measurement at multiple levels using varied techniques to answer the important research questions discussed in this blog.
 Flexibility in definitions of success for new business owners and aspiring entrepreneurs needs to account for differences in opportunity at multiple stages including: (1) the ideation phase, (2) launching a new business, and (3) evaluation of the success of a new business.
 An assessment of who is (and is not) being served and the existing barriers to accessing services are necessary to evaluate an organization’s contributions to an environment supporting inclusive innovation.

-In my next blog, I’ll talk about how we can measure how these puzzle pieces come together to create Successful, Inclusive Entrepreneurial Ecosystems
+In Part 2, I discuss how we can measure how these puzzle pieces come together to create Successful, Inclusive Entrepreneurial Ecosystems

 Fairlie, Robert, Sameeksha Desai, and A.J.
 Herrmann.
 (2019) 2017 National Report on Early-Stage Entrepreneurship, Kauffman Indicators of Entrepreneurship, Ewing Marion Kauffman Foundation: Kansas City.
 Available at https://indicators.kauffman.org/wp-content/uploads/sites/2/2019/02/2017-National-Report-on-Early-Stage-Entrepreneurship-February-20191.pdf

 Kauffman Foundation.
 Data Resources https://www.kauffman.org/microsites/state-of-the-field/user-resources/data-resources